alexdlaird/pyngrok/README.md

 conda install -c conda-forge pyngrok
 ```

-That's it! `pyngrok` is now available as a package to our Python projects, and `ngrok` is now available from
+That's it! `pyngrok` is now available as a package to your Python projects, and `ngrok` is now available from
 the command line.

 ## Basic Usage